 A2 compatible 500cc cruiser, based on the engine from the popular CB500 series.
 The new Rebel has a low seat height of 690mm, which really is very low indeed.

 It's going to be a popular second bike, but we think it's going to really come in to its own for those rider who feel most bikes are too tall for them to be comfortable or confident - essentially, a great bike for the shorter rider.

-We've got a demo bike of the Rebel, and we've ridden it.
-It's a lot of fun to ride, and sounds really nice.
+It's a lot of fun to ride, and sounds really nice too.
 On a short circuit around Donington it was peg-scrapping fun every inch of the way - it's crying out for a dark night and some titanium pegs...
 We can see a lot of potential for customising it too.

 2 Model overview